 Authors should carefully prepare their manuscripts in accordance with the following instructions.

 Manuscripts should be as concise as possible, yet sufficiently detailed to permit adequate communication and critical review.
-Authors should follow the style of the Publication Manual of The American Psychological Association (6th edition, 2010).
+Authors should follow the style of the Publication Manual of The American Psychological Association, 7th Edition (APA, 2019).
 Authors should prepare their manuscripts (including tables) on word-processing equipment that is capable of transmitting files by the Internet because manuscripts are copyedited and typeset from files provided by authors.
 Article files should be in Microsoft Word format (.doc).
 Authors will receive information for submitting the final copy of their manuscript by electronic means on final acceptance of their paper.

 The first page of the paper of the paper should contain the article title, the names and affiliations of all authors, authors’ notes or acknowledgments, and the names and complete mailing addresses of all authors.
 Please note the author to whom all correspondence, including proofs, should be sent.
 The second page should contain an abstract of no more than 150 words and five to seven keywords that will be published following the abstract.
 The title of the paper will be repeated on page 2.